YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/README.md

 - _Updating Documentation_
-    - When editing documentation continue to use `mkdocs serve` to see a preview and `mkdocs gh-deploy` to publish your changes to your website.
+    - When editing documentation, continue to use `mkdocs serve` to see a preview and `mkdocs gh-deploy` to publish your changes to your website.

  ---